-This is something, when I first started in my photography journey, that I never really thought about.
+When I first started my photography journey, this is something that I never really thought about.

 Distortion affects literally everything.

-Discussing 35mm vs 50mm lens - a face is going to be more distorted or 'stretched' than a 50mm.
+Discussing 35mm vs 50mm lens - a face will be more distorted or 'stretched' on a 35mm than a 50mm.
 This is only exaggerated the closer you are to the subject.

 With that being said, there is a distance your subject can be from the camera - that this distortion diminishes (and goes away completely, even).
 This distance is roughly 10 feet.

 Keep this in mind as you move forward in this article.

 What About Minimum Focusing Distance?
 Is A 35 MM Better Or A 50mm?

 I don't want to bore you with this section - so I'll keep it super straightforward and easy to understand (trust me, it can get very technical and boring for some).

 But, minimum focusing distance is the minimum distance your subject can be from your lens - and the camera is still able to focus.